Fatima-Illana/CBIR_2024_GRUPO_H/README.md

 # CONTENT BASED IMAGE RETRIEVAL FOR ART MOVEMENT STYLE CLASSIFICATION

 This project implements a **Content-Based Image Retrieval (CBIR)** system focused on artworks classification.
-The objective is to retrieve images that belong to the same art movement that the one given as input by using different feature extraction techniques and machine learning.
+The objective is to retrieve images that belong to the same art movement as the one given as input by using different feature extraction techniques and machine learning.

 ## Project Preview